PedroSasso1/nestjs-authenticated-crud-with-tests/README.md

 ## Configuring

-1. You will to fill your .env file
+1. You will need to fill your .env file with the following information

 SES_SOURCE must be an authenticated ses source for sending emails in aws